Joe Biden Praised Notorious Segregationist As ‘Closest Friend,’ Unearthed Video Shows

 — Matthew Yglesias (@mattyglesias) April 25, 2019

-Biden supported a number of tough-on-crime policies, supported the war on drugs, laid the groundwork for the PATRIOT Act, supported militarization of domestic law enforcement and banking deregulation, and he has a “mixed” record on abortion and LGBTQ issues.
+Biden supported a number of tough-on-crime policies, supported the war on drugs, laid the groundwork for the PATRIOT Act, supported the militarization of domestic law enforcement and banking deregulation, and he has a “mixed” record on abortion and LGBTQ issues.